CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code_mac.rst

 .. note::

-    On my computer miniconda is installed to ``/Users/m/miniconda_arm64`` folder.
-It is likely that on yours it will be a different folder so please make a note of this because later wee will need the location of the miniconda to configure compilation of CompuCell3D
+    We will use ``~`` to denote home directory.
+This is standard Linux/Unix/OSX convention On my computer miniconda is installed to ``~/miniconda_arm64`` folder.
+    It is likely that on yours it will be a different folder so please make a note of this because later we will need the location of the miniconda to configure compilation of CompuCell3D

 Once you have those tools you are ready to create conda environment into which we will install all the libraries and compilers that are needed for CC3D compilation.
 There are multiple ways to handle the installation of those prerequisites but the easiest one is to use ``environment.yaml`` files where we list all needed packages and provide this file to conda which takes care of installing them.

 .. note::

-    From now on I will assume that all git repositories and files have been saved to ``/Users/m/src-cc3d`` .
-You may want to adjust this path so that it corresponds to working folder that exists on your file system.
-In all commands below you would replace ``/Users/m/src-cc3d`` with the folder of your choice.
+    From now on I will assume that all git repositories and files have been saved to ``~/src-cc3d``, that is to ``src-cc3d`` folder placed inside your home directory (``~``)

-First, let's clone CompuCell3D, cc3d-player5 and cc3d-twedit5 git repositories to ``/Users/m/src-cc3d``
+First, let's clone CompuCell3D, cc3d-player5 and cc3d-twedit5 git repositories to ``!/src-cc3d``

 .. code-block:: console

-    mkdir -p /Users/m/src-cc3d
+    mkdir -p ~/src-cc3d
-    cd /Users/m/src-cc3d
+    cd ~/src-cc3d
     git clone https://github.com/CompuCell3D/CompuCell3D.git
     git clone https://github.com/CompuCell3D/cc3d-player5.git
     git clone https://github.com/CompuCell3D/cc3d-twedit5.git

-Next, let's create file ``/Users/m/src-cc3d/environment.yaml`` with the following content:
+Next, let's create file ``~/src-cc3d/environment.yaml`` with the following content:

 .. code-block:: yaml